 There are three Amish romances in the Forever After in Apple Lake Series (Summerside/Guideposts).
 Kate’s Song, Rebecca’s Rose, and Miriam’s Quilt are all now available.
 Kate’s Song was the #1 Romantic Religious Fiction download in the Free Kindle Store in August of 2012, and Rebecca’s Rose and Miriam’s Quilt both spent time in the top 50 Religious Fiction books on Amazon.com.

 The series, The Matchmakers of Huckleberry Hill, is about an elderly Amish couple who try to find suitable mates for their grandchildren.
 What could be more fun than throwing two young people together to see if sparks ignite?
 No one would ever suspect two octogenarian Amish folks of mischief.

-I have four daughters, two sons, three sons-in-law, and one adorable grandson.
-I live in the foothills of the Wasatch Front with my husband and two sons still left at home.
+I have four daughters, two sons, three sons-in-law, and two adorable grandsons.
+I live in the foothills of the Wasatch Front with my husband and one son still left at home.